 Capturing the opulence of bygone days – the Nyonya art of Sylvia Lee Goh

-In the mid-eighties Sylvia was a member of the Arts and Craft Guild, holding a committee member position for two years.
+In the mid-eighties Sylvia was a member of the Arts and Craft Guild in which she held a committee member position for two years.
 This Guild was under the umbrella of the American Association.

 In 1986, Ahmad Khalid Yusoff, the president of the Persatuan Perlukis Malaysia invited Sylvia to become a member.
-Today, she is a life member of this Association.
+She was a life member of this Association.

-Sylvia has participated in twenty-eight exhibitions, two of which were organised by the National Art Gallery, "Nuance" in Jakarta, Indonesia, and "Contemporary Malaysian Art" to Buenos Aires, Argentina, Beijing and Bangkok have been other foreign venues.
+Sylvia had participated in twenty-eight exhibitions, two of which were organised by the National Art Gallery, "Nuance" in Jakarta, Indonesia and "Contemporary Malaysian Art" in Buenos Aires, Argentina.
+Beijing and Bangkok had been other foreign venues.
 Taking part in "Salon Malaysia 1991" was a feather in the cap.
 In 1994, she was thrust into abstract-expressionism when Petronas imposed a theme, "Energy" on the annual exhibition of the Malaysian Artists Association (Persatuan Perlukis Malaysia).
 There was no choice but to accept the challenge, but with gratifying results.
 Her attempt shook the artistic community with questions of direction.

 Her first entry into the Philip Morris Competition earned her an Honorary Mention.

-She paints what she sees, feels and experiences around her, taking special note of meaningful moments and occasions.
-Her colours reflect her Asianess, bright and warm.
+She painted what she saw, felt and experienced around her, taking special note of meaningful moments and occasions.
+Her colours reflected her Asianess, bright and warm.

-Nyonya roots run deep in her ancestry.
+Nyonya roots ran deep in her ancestry.
 Her paternal lineage was rooted in Alor Star, Kedah, where her great grandfather Lee Yoke Cheng was the Private Secretary to Sultan Ahamd Tajuddin Mukarram Shah (1855-1879).
-Loo Yet Leong, the maternal great grandfather was a well-known Patriarch in Pagar Tras, in the Straits Settlement of Penang.
+Loo Yet Leong, the maternal great grandfather, was a well-known Patriarch in Pagar Tras, in the Straits Settlement of Penang.
 The Artist herself was born in Bukit Mertajam, Province Wellesley.

 'Two Decades of Art From The Heart' – her first solo exhibition was held in 1998 at the National Art Gallery and a month later at the Penang State Art Gallery.

-The paintings are unique and peculiar only to her, not having been schooled n any art institution.
+The paintings are unique and peculiar only to her, not having been schooled in any art institution.
 The world at large has been her teacher and great artists her inspiration.

-Photographs © Sylvia Lee Goh.
-All rights reserved.
+Photos © Sylvia Lee Goh.
+All right reserved